dustinnewman98/dustinnewman98.github.io/src/posts/reputation-review.md

 Taylor’s part about how she “woke up just in time” reminds me LWYMMD’s “got harder in the nick of time.”
 And her closing line of the bridge, “And my hands shake / I can’t explain this,” reminds me of DWOHT’s “we love without reason,” where there is no narrative.
 They’re in love and that’s the story.

 ## This Is Why We Can’t Have Nice Things
+This is the song which indulges the most in Taylor’s real life, specific feuds.
+As such, it does not speak as much to the overall themes of *reputation*, but it does showcase her development in learning that you can’t let everyone into your personal life.

+The first verse references the *1989* era of Taylor’s career, where she was at meteoric success.
+She reminisces that “it was so nice throwing big parties,” with the “bass beat rattling the chandelier” and “everyone swimming in a champagne sea.”
+Taylor was at her highest point of fame and recognition, “feeling so Gatsby for that whole year,” where she had countless admirers and friends and fans even among the famous.
+However, those who have read *The Great Gatsby* will know that **SPOILER** ⚠️⚠️⚠️ Gatsby is shot unceremoniously outside his mansion and has a lonely funeral.
+For all his riches and success and parties, Gatsby was unable to move on from the past and instead spent his life surrounded by people who didn’t know him, trying to impress someone who didn’t love him.
+The parallels here are telling.
+Rather than pursue this empty, luxurious life, Taylor moves on to be with people who do love her, who do know her.

+The rest of the song is fairly straightforward in its interpretation.
+The second verse references the specifics from her feud with Kanye, saying that “Friends don’t try to trick you / Get you on the phone / And mind-twist you.”
+I won’t spend longer here.

 ## Call It What You Want
 My favorite track!
 This song is a love letter to Taylor’s boyfriend and best highlights the overall journey of *reputation*; she went from someone chained up to her reputation and surrounded by fake friends to someone who recognizes that the people who love you will know your character not your reputation.
 The track is crafted out of Taylor’s own voice rather than pure synths, which is a very sweet addition.